 - e) A uniform sign plan for the development shall be included in the design guidelines.
 Signage shall be at a scale and design appropriate to the size and type of project. - f) A consistent architectural theme including, but not limited to, scale, colors, textures and materials shall be required.
 Streetscape design shall complement and be consistent with the project's architectural theme. - g) A plan or design for the screening of outdoor uses. - h) A maintenance plan for all common areas including but not limited to, parking, sidewalks, public plazas, building facades and programming shall be required as part of the approval of the project. - 4.
-No building or structure, or part thereof, shall be erected or used, in whole or in part, in any manner that is obnoxious, objectionable, a nuisance or a hazard to adjoining properties, as it relates to sound, vibrations, odors, glare, radioactive materials, smoke and particular matters. - 5.
-Rezoning to a Planned Industrial Development (PID) District shall follow those procedures set forth in Article 3 and shall also include a site plan and narrative of sufficient detail to demonstrate compliance with the requirements of this section. - 6.
-Any amendment to the site plan shall comply with section 5 above.
+No building or structure, or part thereof, shall be erected or used, in whole or in part, in any manner that is obnoxious, objectionable, a nuisance or a hazard to adjoining properties, as it relates to sound, vibrations, odors, glare, radioactive materials, smoke and particular matters.

-155.455 HOSPITAL DISTRICT (HD)
+155.456 HOSPITAL DISTRICT (HD)